 Mojave Court is well known statewide as being very heavy handed on

 speeding tickets both from commercial and non-commercial drivers.

-surrounding the Courthouse are very "plugged in" to the
+surrounding the Courthouse are very "plugged in" to the judicial

-knows the Judges, the DA, the clerks and all Court staff better than anyone and can help level the playing field for
+Court staff better than anyone and can help level the playing field for

 his clients fighting a ticket in this Court.